-Community Driven Thanks to donations from the community the district was “able to utilize existing infrastructure, to increase capacity and to encourage 21st Century learning for the students in our district who would benefit from student-centered learning,” Joanna Baltes said.
+Community Driven Thanks to donations from the community, the District was “able to utilize existing infrastructure to increase capacity and encourage 21st Century learning for the students in our district who would benefit from student-centered learning,” Joanna Baltes said.
 “To use a swimming analogy, their donation has gotten us off the starting blocks.”
-Wall graphics were developed for inside the building that allow the building to teach through educational infographics and as a way to recognize the donors who made the building possible.
-Family names and company logos are integrated into the graphics to honor those who invested in the districts efforts to elevate Williston’s education system with the first purpose built personalized learning environment in North Dakota.
+Wall graphics were developed inside the building that allow the building to teach through educational infographics while recognizing the donors who made the building possible.
+Family names and company logos are integrated into the graphics to honor those who invested in the District’s efforts to elevate Williston’s education system with the first purpose-built, personalized learning environment in North Dakota.

 Beyond the Classroom In lieu of classrooms, the two-story design provides a series of “pods” that consist of a commons area and two flexible breakout spaces that serve as the student’s primary home during the school day.
 Within 20,000 SF, additional spaces serve to support these areas while remaining flexible for a multitude of uses, including a media center, private small group rooms, a flex room, and a community/multipurpose room.
 This new model encourages students in grades 5-8 to learn at their own pace by putting them in the driver’s seat of their own education – removing the traditional classroom and letting students learn independently with teachers circulating around students in need of assistance.
 Utilizing digital learning tools and project-based instructional approaches, the ASB Academy personalizes education by addressing the District’s learning needs, and the interests and aspirations of individual students – moving from a ‘one-style-fits-all’ approach to student-centric learning that relates to real life.

-Adaptive Reuse After 3 failed referendums and buildings that were overflowing with students, Williston Basin District 07 looked towards existing assets to meet their space needs and dove into funding an innovative project through existing funds and donations from the community, without raising property taxes.
-The E.J.
-Hagan Indoor Pool sat vacant for four years and with some creative thinking became the perfect solution to the challenges the district was facing.
-The district filled in the pools, brought the community back into the building, and added an intermediate floor to create a new space for innovative and future forward learning.
+Adaptive Reuse After three failed referendums and buildings overflowing with students, Williston Basin District 07 looked to existing assets to meet their space needs, diving into funding an innovative project through existing funds and donations from the community without raising property taxes.
+With a little creativity, the E.J.
+Hagan indoor pool that had sat vacant for four years, became the perfect solution to the challenges they were facing.
+The District filled in the pools, brought the community back into the building, and added an intermediate floor to create a new space for innovative and future-forward learning.

 “It focuses very strongly on social-emotional learning as well.
 So, students really get an opportunity to collaborate, get to work with one another.
 And then we have our businesses come in and they share how to apply what they’re learning to a real-world learning opportunity, and that’s really what this building is all about.” – Jeffrey Thake, Former Superintendent